 Series wins over No. 1 Texas, No. 4 Vanderbilt and national champion Ole Miss highlighted the 2022 season.
 The Gamecocks had five players picked in the First-Year Player Draft and had a pair of SEC honors as Brandt Belk was a Second Team selection and Michael Braswell an All-Freshman team honoree.
 Cade Austin was named a Freshman All-American on the mound and Will Sanders earned seven wins on the bump.
 The Gamecocks had 18 student-athletes make the SEC Spring Honor Roll.

 Kingston came to Carolina following a three-year stint as the head coach at USF.
 He compiled a 100-78-1 record while in Tampa, helping the Bulls to a pair of NCAA Regional appearances.
-Kingston owns a career mark of 384-261-1 in 12 seasons as a head coach, including five at Illinois State, with four NCAA appearances in that nine-year span.
+Kingston owns a career mark of 453-310-1 in 14 seasons as a head coach, including five at Illinois State, with five NCAA Tournament appearances, including hosts in both 2021 and 2023.